survivejs/webpack-book/manuscript/04_what_is_webpack.md

 ## Loaders Evaluate Modules

-When webpack encounters a **module**, it will try to perform several things:
+When webpack encounters a **module**, it tries to perform several things:

-1. It will **resolve** the module.
+1. It **resolves** the module.
 Webpack provides configuration for adjusting this behavior.
 Especially the *Consuming Packages* chapter covers techniques related to this.
 If a module failed to resolve, webpack would give a runtime error.
-2. Assuming a module resolved correctly, webpack will try to pass it through **loaders** in your configuration.
+2. Assuming a module resolved correctly, webpack tries to pass it through **loaders** in your configuration.
 Each loader definition contains a condition based on which it should be executed.
 If a loader was matched, webpack would try to resolve it in a similar way as a module.
-3. If all the loaders were found, webpack will evaluate the matched loaders from bottom to up and right to left (`styleLoader(cssLoader('./main.css'))`).
+3. If all the loaders were found, webpack evaluates the matched loaders from bottom to up and right to left (`styleLoader(cssLoader('./main.css'))`).
 The *Loader Definitions* chapter covers the topic in detail.
-4. If loader evaluation completed without a runtime error, webpack will include the source to the last bundle. **Plugins** can intercept this behavior and alter the way bundling happens.
+4. If loader evaluation completed without a runtime error, webpack includes the source to the last bundle. **Plugins** can intercept this behavior and alter the way bundling happens.
-5. After each module has been evaluated, webpack will write a bootstrap script including a manifest that describes how to begin executing the result in the browser.
+5. After each module has been evaluated, webpack writes a bootstrap script including a manifest that describes how to begin executing the result in the browser.
 This last step can differ based on the build target you are using.

 That’s not all there is to the bundling process.
-For example, you can define specific **split points** where webpack will generate separate bundles that are loaded based on application logic.
+For example, you can define specific **split points** where webpack generates separate bundles that are loaded based on application logic.
 The idea is discussed in the *Code Splitting* chapter.

 ## Additional Control Through Plugins